Split-testing is important for maximizing results…

 To run these tests, you need the technology that can serve up the different variations of a page to your visitors, and a way to analyze these results to know when they’re statistically significant (aka, it’s not a coincidence).

 And as for doing the analysis, programs like Visual Website Optimizer tell you whether or not your split test was significant.
-I also created a split test checker in excel that helps you figure out whether or not your split tests are statistically significant.
+I also created a split test checker in Excel [edit: link removed] that helps you figure out whether or not your split tests are statistically significant.

 Okay, now that we’re up to speed, let’s talk about the difference between split tests (that everybody talks about) and a split testing strategy (that people don’t talk about, but should be doing).